alopezlago/MODAQ/README.md

 -   JSS: https://cssinjs.org/
 -   Office UI Fabric React: https://developer.microsoft.com/en-us/fluentui#/controls/web, https://docs.microsoft.com/en-us/javascript/api/office-ui-fabric-react?view=office-ui-fabric-react-latest

+-   Client ID: 1038902414768-nj056sbrbe0oshavft2uq9et6tvbu2d5.apps.googleusercontent.com

 TODO items

 Next items to work on (figure out an order)

--   May also want a button to export to JSON, or get access to buzz data in some fashion
--   Investigating WebSockets, to see if integration with the Discord tournament assistant would work, and supply the teams/players/readers.
-The bot could also track scores in real-time and show who's on top, and maybe allow for rebrackets.
--   Move different CycleItems to their own components, so we can properly memoize callbacks
 -   Look into integrating with something like Google Sheets, so we can save a spreadsheet while everything is being done.
     -   This should maybe be an explicit action to enable.
 It could also be a way to add a new game, e.g. "New game (local)" and "New game (spreadsheet)"
     -   Could also export to a Google Sheet.
 Might be best to make this an option on new game, so it can always be persisted there in case we get into a bad state.
+-   Move different CycleItems to their own components, so we can properly memoize callbacks
 -   Add format rules so we can support powers (and see how the parser generates them)
+-   Add a button/text when we've run out of tossups (or bonuses?) to do one of the following
+    -   Import more questions, so we can track the data
+    -   Add buttons/menu to add buzzes manually (with no tracking, so position = -1), and to add another cycle
+-   Investigating WebSockets, to see if integration with the Discord tournament assistant would work, and supply the teams/players/readers.
+The bot could also track scores in real-time and show who's on top, and maybe allow for rebrackets.
+-   Look into changing parsers; the current one may be too fragile, and the one QuizDB uses expects it as an HTML file.
 -   Should look into the perf of the buzz menu; seems to be a noticeable delay the first time we click on a question.
     -   Using the profiler, doesn't seem directly related to the code
     -   We're using ES that supports Set<>, so use it more often (maybe for active players?).
 Would be nice for events, except serialization becomes more annoying.
+-   Show scores at the end of each cycle.
+That way it's easy to scorecheck.

+*   When ready to show this to the public, talk to Ophir to see how he wants to be credited

 *   Work on question viewer.
 Unlike previous approaches, show the tossup and bonus for this cycle
     -   Lower priority, but consider making the font and font size adjustable